sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_1/Dettect/dettect.md

 ```

 !!! warning
-    By default DeTTECT will save the file to your Downloads folder on the Student VM.
+    By default, DeTTECT will save the file to your Downloads folder on the Student VM.
 If you move this file or if you fail to save it the above command will not work.
 Please verify that the file does exist prior to running the command.

 Once the script runs successfully there should now be a file in **/home/student/Downloads** called **data_source_example.json**